carbonfact/lea/README.md

 lea teardown
 ```

 This deletes the schema created by `lea prepare`.
 This is handy during continuous integration.
+For example, you might create a temporary schema named in a branch.
+You then may want to delete it after testing is finished and/or when the branch is merged.

 ### Jinja templating